Gravitational Lensing Characteristics of the Transparent Sun: Solutions of the lens equation

+where $D(b)_n$ is the focal length and $\alpha(b)_n$ is the deflection angle corresponding to a power-law index n and impact parameter b.
+The function $M(b)_n$ is given by equations (\ref{minus2}), (\ref{minus1}) and (\ref{zero}) for three different values for n.

+A convenient relationship connecting the minimum focal length to an arbitrary index $n$ can be established for very small impact parameters by taking the limit b$\rightarrow$ 0 of equation (\ref{reffocal}), using L' Hospital's rule.
+Introducing a constant $g= G M_\odot /R_{\odot}^2$, using the mass and radius of the Sun, a general expression for the limiting value of the focal length corresponding to $n > -2$ may be obtained.
+Note that, $4 g /c^2$ corresponds to a length of $\approx$ 548 AU, the minimum focal length of the opaque Sun.

+where $\lim D(b)_{b\rightarrow0}$ is {\it also the minimum focal length} for only n= -1 and n=0.
+For integer values of $n>1$, $\lim D(b)_{b\rightarrow0}$ is {\it no longer} the minimum focal length (see Fig.\ref{f1}).
+The homogenous sphere, with $n=0$, yields:

+where $D_{n=0}$ and F are the minimum focal length of a transparent uniform sphere and an opaque sphere of the same mass and radius respectively.
+Equation (\ref{referee}) sets the minimum focal length of a transparent uniform sphere, with radius and mass equal to the radius and mass of the Sun, to be 365 AU \citep{lawrence,clark,ohanian}.
+At $n =-1$, equation (\ref{referee}) goes to zero and for $n <-1$, it becomes invalid.

+We note that the Sun roughly follows the n= -2 density profile outside of $\approx 0.075 R_\odot$.
+However, from Figure \ref{f1}, the focal length profile of the Sun mimics that of a constant density sphere within this impact radius, enclosing a mass of $\approx 0.10 M_\odot$.
+So, the value of the minimum focal length of the Sun can be crudely approximated to be

+In contrast, in the following section, a more complex ray tracing method will be employed to obtain a more accurate estimate of the minimum focal length of the Sun.

-\section{Solutions of the Lens equation}
+\section{Solutions of the lens equation}

-It is well known that only a point lens can generate two images in the weak deflection limit (Schneider, Ehlers \& Falco 1992).
+It is well known that only a point lens can generate two images in the weak deflection limit \citep{schneider}.
 However, a composite lens can produce multiple images.
 The location of images in the lens plane depends on the enclosed projected mass within the impact radius.
 Burke's odd number theorem \citep{burke} states that a composite lens can produce only odd number of images of the source, and the images always appear (disappear) in pairs as the source moves inside (outside) of a caustic.

 In the standard geometrical optics approximation, light rays start out straight from a source and then change directions discretely at the deflector plane, subsequently reaching the observer.
 To utilize geometric optics for a composite lens, one must project the three-dimensional mass of the deflector onto a plane perpendicular to the optical axis connecting the source to the observer.
-A plane wave approximation is assumed by considering source radiation that has a wavelength $\lambda \ll R_S$, where $ R_S=2 G M_\odot/c^2$, is the Schwarzschild radius of the deflecting lens mass.
+A plane wave approximation is assumed by considering source radiation that has a wavelength $\lambda \ll R_B$, where $ R_B$, is the radius of curvature of the background spacetime.

 It is also assumed that the sources are point like and there is no contribution due to internally converging Ricci focusing by the mass within a pencil of rays.
 In other words the light bundle is assumed to be infinitesimally thin and the deflection is purely due to Weyl focusing by the projected mass lying within the impact radius \citep{dyer}.
 The mass outside of the impact radius does not contribute to the deflection, following Newton's and Birkhoff's theorem.